Coroner’s Inquests – A Guide for Learners

 Unlawful killing is extremely rare, but the consequences are severe.
 The coroner cannot accuse a named person of criminal liability, but will state that the deceased was unlawfully killed, without making reference to the culprit.
 The Coroner will refer the case to the Crown Prosecution service.

-Occasionally there will be serious findings in a verdict which contain future implications for the public health.
-The Coroner can write a report (Prevention of Future Death Report – previously known as a Rule 43 report) to a Trust or another body indicating a need for corrective actions, and requiring a report on actions taken within 56 days.
+Occasionally there will be serious findings in a conclusion, which contain future implications for the public health.
+The Coroner can write a report (Prevention of Future Death Report – previously known as a Regulation 28) to a Trust or another body indicating a need for corrective actions, and requiring a report on actions taken within 56 days.

-There is no right of appeal against the verdict of a Coroner’s court.
-It is inevitable that some parties may be aggrieved by the verdict and seek to have this overturned.
+There is no right of appeal against the conclusion of a Coroner’s court.
+It is inevitable that some parties may be aggrieved by the conclusion and seek to have the conclusion overturned.
 This is done by way of a judicial review.
 This is not a re-hearing of the facts; the review hears the specific application that the matter was dealt with in a manner that was unlawful, unjust or unreasonable.
-A successful review may result in a re-hearing but would not substitute a verdict.
+A successful review may result in a re-hearing it would rarely substitute a conclusion.

 This will depend on the circumstances of each case.
 The fact that a family has representation does not necessarily imply that your Trust/provider will do likewise.
 The Trust/provider is usually aware as to whether the family are represented or not.
 It is sometimes assumed that any contact with inquests or litigation needs the involvement of your defence society.
 Most inquests do not end with controversial or negative findings.
 By simply being a witness it is not usually normal to inform your defence society, the Coroner would be surprised if a legal representative appeared in the court for an individual witness.